ArminBaz/MAPF-CSCI360/README.md

 <br/>

 And **thats it**, you should be able to compile and run the programs, as well as use the visualization tool. :neckbeard:

+If you would like to continue reading, I will go into more detail about the A* search algorithm as well as both the Conflict Based Search and Prioritized Planning algorithms.